MCP server

 resource_action: Show available methods for a specific action with usage examples

-Planning layer - Tools that provide detailed documentation (no API token required for docs, token required for schema):
+Planning layer - Tools that provide detailed documentation:

 resource_action_method: Get complete TypeScript definitions for a specific method, including argument types, return types, and all dependencies

-schema_info: Retrieve detailed information about your content models, fields, relationships, and nested blocks (requires API token)
+schema_info: Retrieve detailed information about your content models, fields, relationships, and nested blocks (requires login)

-Execution layer - Tools that perform operations (require API token):
+Execution layer - Tools that perform operations (require login):

 resource_action_readonly_method_execute: Execute read-only operations (list, find, queries)